gvalenncia/batch-poc/README.md

 ```

-Then, from batch-poc/ run:
+1. Run SQL scripts in the following order:

+* batch-etl/src/main/resources/sql/testa-schema.sql
+* batch-etl/src/main/resources/sql/testa-data.sql

+2. Create the binary distribution running the following command from batch-poc/:

-`$ mvn clean package`
+* `$ mvn clean package install`

-The above command builds under /batch-etl/target/, the application's binary distribution (`batch-etl-0.0.1-SNAPSHOT.jar`)
+3. The above command builds under /batch-etl/target/, the application's binary distribution (`batch-etl-0.0.1-SNAPSHOT.jar`)

 ## Running

 This app has been designed to run in different environments, also called "profiles" (dev, qa, prod), just by setting the parameter
 `-Dspring.profiles.active` to the JVM.
 So the following example will run the app in "dev" environment

 * `$ java -jar -Dspring.profiles.active=dev batch-etl-0.0.1-SNAPSHOT.jar`

-WARNING: If you do not set the parameter `-Dspring.profiles.active`, it will run with the default profile, which is local.
+WARNING: If you do not set the parameter `-Dspring.profiles.active`, it will run with the default profile which is local,
+and this profile should be only used for developers.

+Alternatively, you can also use the maven spring-boot plugin tu run the application like this:

+* `$ spring-boot:run -Dspring.profiles.active=dev batch-etl-0.0.1-SNAPSHOT.jar`